 On September 29, 2020, India's existing labor laws, i.e. the Trade Unions Act, 1926, the Industrial Employment (Standing Orders) Act, 1946 ('SO Act'), and the Industrial Disputes Act, 1947, were replaced by the Government of India under a new legislation enacted as 'the Industrial Relations Code, 2020.

-As a prerequisite to create a grievance redress committee ('GRC'), the new code permits a maximum of 10 members as opposed to the maximum of 6 members required under the current law.
+- Reinforcing the Redressal Machinery of Grievance: As a prerequisite to create a grievance redress committee ('GRC'), the new code permits a maximum of 10 members as opposed to the maximum of 6 members required under the current law.
 Adequate representation of women employees is also expected by the GRC.
 To present complaints to the GRC, a limitation period of 1 year has now been prescribed.
-Even, if a grievance remains unresolved by the GRC or a worker is aggrieved by the judgment of the GRC, the process is no longer internal to the industrial establishment since the worker has access to conciliation proceedings..
+Even, if a grievance remains unresolved by the GRC or a worker is aggrieved by the judgment of the GRC, the process is no longer internal to the industrial establishment since the worker has access to conciliation proceedings.

-Only industrial establishments defined under the SO Act are required, if they have 100 or more employees, to formulate standing orders and get them certified ('CSO').
+- Enhancement in Threshold for Standing Orders: Only industrial establishments defined under the SO Act are required, if they have 100 or more employees, to formulate standing orders and get them certified ('CSO').
 This applicability threshold was lowered to 50 employees by some governments.
-The Code introduces a wider concept of 'industrial establishment' and raises to 300 or more employees the applicability requirement for CSO.
+The Code introduces a wider concept of 'industrial establishment' and raises it to 300 or more employees for applicability requirement for CSO.
 For new smaller manufacturing establishments, this will introduce uniformity and eliminate the CSO requirement.
 Industrial establishments which have CSOs will, however, continue to be subject to the same rules insofar as their provisions are not inconsistent with the Code.
 Therefore, Information Technology (IT)/Information Technology-enabled Services (ITeS) units would need to provide CSOs unless a special or conditional exemption is provided under the Code.

-Actually, only industrial enterprises that have, or need to have, CSOs are allowed to offer such benefits available to permanent workers doing the same/similar job to their fixed-term employees.
-The new labor codes suggest that fixed-term employees of commercial establishments who require CSOs are eligible for fixed-term employment benefits, including gratuity, if they operate for a duration of one year.
+- Permanent Employee Benefits extended to More Fixed-Term Workers: Actually, only industrial enterprises that have, or need to have, CSOs are allowed to offer such benefits available to permanent workers doing the same/similar job to their fixed-term employees.
+The new labor codes suggest that fixed-term employees of commercial establishments, who require CSOs are eligible for fixed-term employment benefits, including gratuity, if they operate for a duration of one year.
 Employers who employ fixed-term workers will now have to shoulder an extra financial strain in the future.

-The Code provides for the identification as the sole bargaining body of a negotiating union/council to negotiate with the industrial establishment employer on matters to be prescribed.
-As the sole bargaining body of such an institution, a registered trade union which is the sole trade union in an establishment or has a membership of at least 51 per cent of the workforce shall be recognised.
+- Single Body to Negotiate with Management: The Code provides for the identification as the sole bargaining body of a negotiating union/council to negotiate with the industrial establishment employer on matters to be prescribed.
+As the sole bargaining body of such an institution, a registered trade union, which is the sole trade union in an establishment or has a membership of at least 51 per cent of the workforce shall be recognised.
 However, where there are numerous trade unions and no single trade union commands such a majority, the leaders of all major trade unions with at least 20% of workers as members must create a bargaining council to act as the sole negotiating body.

 Comparison of previous provisions and changes proposed by NCL for lay-offs, retrenchment and closure